dtrussel/dtrussel.github.io/_posts/2020-03-23-Build-your-own-linux-distro.md

 over what software will run on the device and we did not want to deal with external distribution support or updates.

-While the projects documentation is excellent, the learning curve is quite steep and in the begining it can be hard to find a good starting point.
+While the projects documentation is excellent, the learning curve is quite steep.
+In the begining it can be hard to find a good starting point.
 So instead of wasting any time, let us just jump into creating an own distribution.
 All you need is a Debian/Ubuntu host with at least 50 GBytes free disk space.